Skip to main content

 • United Kingdom: Not a licensed medicine.
 Available as a research chemical.

-• WADA: Banned since January 2022 under the category of intervention hormones and growth factors.
+• WADA: Banned since January 2022 under the category of peptide hormones and growth factors.
 Athletes subject to anti-doping testing should be aware of this status.

 What do people report when using BPC-157?

-Based on 300+ self-reported experience logs on Narrated:
+Based on self-reported experience logs shared on Narrated:

 The most commonly reported protocol: 250mcg/day subcutaneous injection, 4-8 week cycles, morning dosing.
 This reflects what people reported — not a dosage recommendation.